Editorial Polices

 * avoidance of unnecessary self-referencing and extension of the list of references;

-* provision of confidential information only upon clear permission of the owner/source;
+* provision of confidential information only upon explicit permission of the owner/source;

 * availability of the permission of the third party to use their content (including images) in the publication;

-* acknowledgement of all essential contributors of the research results reported in the paper;
+* acknowledgment of all essential contributors to the research results reported in the paper;

 * approval of the final version of the paper by all the co-authors and their written consent to publish it;